jasonfilips/odin-recipes/README.md

 - Basic structure or boilerplate of HTML
 - Formatting text in HTML
 - Working with lists in HTML
-- creating links to other pages and adding images to pages
+- Creating links to other pages and adding images to pages